 - Borrow little used equipment instead of buying new one.

 - We live in a throw-away society that we help to shape or not.
-Therefore, repair items and clothing and use them as long as possible.
+Therefore, repair items and clothing and use them as long as possible for conscious living.

 The code check app also determines individual ingredients of products when shopping.